karelzimmer/kz-scripts/README.md

 Scripts for installing and managing Debian and Debian-based systems such as Ubuntu, and Red Hat and Red Hat-based systems such as Rocky Linux.

-Part of Debian and RPM package *kz*, named after its creator, Karel Zimmer.
+Part of Debian and RPM_SYSTEM package *kz*, named after its creator, Karel Zimmer.

 More information on [karelzimmer.nl/en](https://karelzimmer.nl/en).